 *A suspended prison sentence is the term given to a prison sentence imposed by the court, and then suspended (i.e. ‘delayed’) .
-The court may decide to delay the prison sentence to allow the defendant a period of probation, or to undertake treatment for an addiction, or to meets conditions in the community.
+The court may decide to delay the prison without any additional conditions other than that they do not commit any further offence during the operational period or with conditions that include a range of possibilities both punitive and rehabilitative.
 If the defendant breaches the terms of the suspended sentence, or commits another offence, they are likely to be sent to prison to serve the original prison term imposed.

 Possessing anything with intent to destroy or damage.

 This offence is governed by the S3 Criminal Damage Act 1971 .The prosecution must show that the person had an item in his custody or control without lawful excuse intending to use it or permit it to be used to cause damage to property.
 Activists found on their way to an action with bolt-croppers have been charged with having items with intent to cause Criminal Damage.
 The most ridiculous arrests we’ve seen for this were for having permanent markers!
 This carries a maximum sentence at the Crown court of 10 years and in the Magistrates 6 months.
 In the example above if a reasonable excuse is raised the prosecution would have to show it wasnt reasonable.